Ongeziwe-Qwayede-01/Risk-Management-System/STAKEHOLDER_ANALYSIS.md

+# **Stakeholder Analysis**

+## **Introduction**
+Stakeholder analysis helps identify key individuals or groups affected by the Risk Management System.
+Understanding their roles, concerns, and challenges ensures that the system meets their needs effectively.
+The table below outlines the key stakeholders, their roles, concerns, challenges, and success metrics.

+## **Stakeholder Analysis Table**

 | Stakeholder       | Role                                    | Key Concerns                          | Pain Points                              | Success Metrics                           |
 |------------------|---------------------------------------|--------------------------------------|-----------------------------------------|------------------------------------------|
 | Risk Manager    | Oversees risk assessments and mitigation plans | Accurate risk identification, tracking, and reporting | Manual processes are slow and error-prone | Reduction in time taken for risk analysis by 30% |